Once

 tucked away, cardboard box.

-We at the Reptoid Research Center hope to help effect a positive
+John Rhodes hopes to help effect a positive

 change by generating interest in the phenomena that results in